franzbu/HAeating/README.md

 If heating is set to `Off` (top left), it stays off; if it is set to `Party`, it stays on.
 However, it is the two options in between, `Auto` and `Heating`, where the magic happens.

 The one goal of this heating automation has been 'set up and forget'.
 The house ideally just heats itself to the desired temperature, taking into consideration premeditated factors such as personal circumstances (work, holiday at home, gone), purpose of room, day of week, time of day, or time of year.
-Even factors such as the current sun exposure can play a role and can optionally be taken into consideratoin by this heating automation.
+Even factors such as the current sun exposure can play a role and can optionally be taken into consideration by this heating automation.

 The present heating automation works regardless of which kind of heating system is in place; it is divided into three abstraction layers: (1) and (2) need not to be touched, as they calculate the heating demand and the required flow temperature of the heating 'fluid'; (3) links the automation to the hardware in place and will be in need of adjusting (unless you happen to own a Froeling Lambdatronic-powered boiler such as the SP Dual, then you can choose from two examples provided farther down).
 Linking your heating hardware, however, boils down to accessing one variable only, `input_number.target_flow_temp`, which can be done in various ways such as a HA automation or an ESP.